18

 Thus, everyone could listen to her singing the meaningful lyrics dressed in a Dior golden gladiator outfit: “I’d better choose my words / To please you / In the language of Molière”.
 The performance sparked major reactions, drawing both racist backlash and widespread acclaim from the French and international press.

-An unforgettable performance at the Paris 2024 Olympic Games
+A memorable performance at the 2024 Paris Olympic Games

-After this, the 29-year-old French-Malian singer chose to step back for a while, taking time to process the criticism.
+After this, the French-Malian singer decided to step back for a while and take time to process all the criticisms.
 It wasn’t until August 25th, 2024, that she broke her silence on social media, particularly on X (formerly Twitter).

 She explained: “When they asked me to perform at the event, I didn’t even know what the Olympics were.
 When I say I didn’t know, I mean I didn’t grasp what it represented.
 It was a bit unclear in my mind.
 I asked myself a lot of questions.
 We were planning the show with the Olympics team in a pretty relaxed way.
 But then I started seeing things on social media… Luckily I didn’t see everything, because I might have ended up cursing some people’s mothers.”